Photo Enforcement – Red Light Camera Program

 Resolving a Red Light Camera Notice of Liability (NOL)

 An NOL is mailed to the Registered Owner of vehicle that fails to stop for a red light.
 Some examples follow: passing the stop line or entering the intersection while going straight or making a left turn after the light has turned red; making a right turn after the light has turned red without coming to a complete stop; making a right turn on red light after stop where a sign is posted indicating turns are not permitted on red.

 Registered Owners can click to View Camera Violation, enter the violation number and PIN code from the NOL to view the video of the violation.
-After viewing the video, if the Registered Owner believes a violation occurred, the Registered Owner may pay the fine through the website (there is a $6 convenience fee for paying online) or via mail.
+After viewing the video, if the Registered Owner believes a violation occurred, the Registered Owner may pay online or via mail.
 There are no points associated with an NOL.
 Failure to respond to the NOL will result in additional fines and fees, so to avoid late fees, collections, booting and/or towing immediately follow the instructions on the NOL to either make payment or request a hearing if it is believed the NOL should not have been issued.